Womb tomb: Anthropology

 Their focus leads them to conclude that the politicisation of fertility by Christians and Muslims is demonstrated in both communities when examining the sites’ architecture and forms of veneration.

 Scottish archaeological evidence

 In Britain, passage graves of the West and North differ from the non-Megalithic long or round barrows of the East.
-The passage graves, usually with round mounds, have an essentially Atlantic coast distribution from Iberia to the Orkneys.
+The passage graves, usually with round mounds, have an essentially Atlantic coast distribution from Iberia to Orkney.
 The long grave is found across the north European plain, frequently beneath long mounds, and often of non-Megalithic construction.
 In a study of tombs across Scotland, Audrey Henshall identified features, such as portals, facades and horns supporting this idea.
 She suggests that burial rituals had been carried out both inside and outside the tombs, and that their focus was in many cases concerned with fertility and continuity rites.

 Ken Baynes studied burials in Wales and England.
 About the chambered tomb at Belas Knap, Gloucestershire, he reported that the portal probably represented the vagina of the Earth Mother Goddess.